pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 engine's GC to flow into the Rust code.

-This RFC on its own does not provide all the details required for full integration with third-party GC's.
+This RFC on its own does not provide all the details required for full integration with third-party GC's (such as the LLVM changes for generating stack maps).
 The goal here is not to define such GC support; it is instead to define API's that will *allow* such support to be added in the future.
+See [GC details out of scope][] for more discussion.

 ## Scope of this RFC
 [scope of this RFC]: #scope-of-this-rfc